When the world calls you

 I: You have an extensive experience with projects with developing and humanitarian projects in third world countries.
 What would be your advice to young people that might be interested in doing this kind of volunteer work?

 Z: Young people have a lot of enthusiasm and energy to make a difference.
 I do strongly support and encourage them to go and try something different from what they are used to.
 The best knowledge is your own experience.
 It will give you a wider look and a freedom of self judgment.
-You will see the problematic not only from the media and what politicians say but also from your personal experience.
+You will see the problems not only from the media and what politicians say but also from your personal experience.
 You’ll gain some of the best experiences you can achieve in your life.
 Just go.
 Don’t sit on your chair at home.

 Zuzana is leaving Iraq next week after one year of working here.
 She is returning to Slovakia full of hope that her experience will be used to the benefit of her country and the people.
 She certainly did that here in Iraq.
 Her personality and past experience certainly brought a lot to all of us in STEP-IN and also to the project itself.
 During her time here, Zuzana did not know such a thing as a work shifts.
 Many times, after she finished her work in the camp, she would come back home and worked until late at night on everything that was needed.
 The time that she invested into the project certainly made a difference and we are grateful for it.